James Davies (rugby union): Scarlets

+International career

+Wales

+In January 2018, Davies was called up to the senior Wales squad for the 2018 Six Nations Championship.
+He made his international debut on 11 March 2018 against Italy.
+Davies was selected for the 2018 Wales rugby union tour to Argentina and the United States, and won back-to-back man of the match awards.

+Great Britain Sevens

+Davies represented Great Britain in the 2016 Summer Olympics, and won a silver medal.

+Personal life

 His brother is Jonathan Davies, who also plays professional rugby union as a centre for Scarlets and Wales.
 His nickname is "Cubby", in reference to his brother's nickname, "Fox"; this refers to the Fox & Hounds pub their parents ran in Bancyfelin, the village where they grew up.

-In January 2018, Davies was called up to the senior Wales squad for the 2018 Six Nations Championship.
-He made his international debut on 11 March 2018 against Italy.